justanshuman/NearBus/README.md

 # NearBus
-Open the app in Xcode 8+
+- Open the app in Xcode 8+
-Build in Swift 3.0.
+- Built in Swift 3.0.
-Pods also pushed to the Repo for simplicity.
+- Pods also pushed to the Repo for simplicity.
-To run the app, CMD + R
+- To run the app, CMD + R
-To run Test cases CMD + U
+- To run Test cases CMD + U